Country music: Sixth generation (2010s–present)

 In the mid to late 2010s, country and pop music fused more closely, gaining in popularity with mainstream audiences.
 The singers who are part of this country movement are also defined as "Nashville's new generation of country".
 In a broadening of the rhetorical style and coverage of themes in country music, some of these artists have explored feminism, racism, and religion.
 Some touched on more controversial issues, such as acceptance of the LGBT community, safe sex, recreational marijuana use, and questioning religious sentiment.
-In 2024, Beyonce released a country album, Cowboy Carter, to popular acclaim, featuring original songs such as Texas Hold 'Em and a cover of Dolly Parton's Jolene.
+In 2024, Beyoncé released a country album, Cowboy Carter, to popular acclaim, featuring original songs such as Texas Hold 'Em and a cover of Dolly Parton's Jolene.
 The genre continues to evolve and attract new influences.
 The influence of rock music in country has become more overt during the late 2000s and early 2010s.
-Hip hop also made its mark on country music with the emergence of country rap.
+Hip-hop also made its mark on country music with the emergence of country rap.
 In addition to the emergence of many fusion genres and the continual growth in the country pop sound and country subgenres crossed into rock, alternative and folk, the themes discussed in country music broadened.
 While many artists still discussed the traditional and conservative values of rural life, working class issues steered towards urban and service work, with acts such as Dougie Poole.
 Female acts in country music also grew rapidly, with a broadening of thematic topics, such as women's rights, being discussed by major stars, such as Kacey Musgraves.